dinghy26/ansible/README.md

 private_key_file = ~/.ssh/ansible
 ```

 The creation of this file inside the ansible folder will override the ansible.cfg file that's inside /etc/ansible and it will create a mush personalize configuration for the admin.
-Now we can omit the ssh key and inventory file when we use or ansible commands.
+Now we can omit the ssh key and inventory file when we use our ansible commands.

 `ansible all -m ping`